ewg118/cvlebikefest/index.md

 **How do I sign up for the kids race (ages 8 and under)?** Sign up will be on race day at the registration table (in front of the Dairy Market) and must be complete before 11:30am.
 Helmets are required!

-**Where can I park?** Free parking is available either at Jackson P Burley Middle School ([901 Rose Hill Dr](https://goo.gl/maps/aFuSNLRJ3kKz8CEb8)) or the Albemarle County Office Building ([401 McIntire Rd](https://goo.gl/maps/76Aa7KmTseMTNmDo8)).
+**Where can I park?** Free parking is available either at the Albemarle County Office Building ([401 McIntire Rd](https://goo.gl/maps/76Aa7KmTseMTNmDo8)), the Jefferson School City Center [233 4th St. NW](https://goo.gl/maps/zw6AuKjHs948r6NbA), or Jackson P Burley Middle School ([901 Rose Hill Dr](https://goo.gl/maps/aFuSNLRJ3kKz8CEb8)) (but only after 12 pm at Burley Middle School due to another event).
 There is also paid parking at the Dairy Market (first hour is free).

 **How can I support Community Bikes?** You can make financial donations to this [GoFundMe](https://www.gofundme.com/f/charlottesville-criterium).
 And, you can find out about more ways to get involved at their [website](https://www.charlottesvillecommunitybikes.org).